stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Deprecated as of Kubernetes 1.25 and later
 - `extensions` (Attributes) A single extensions block as defined below. (see [below for nested schema](#nestedatt--extensions))
 - `hibernations` (Attributes List) One or more hibernation block as defined below. (see [below for nested schema](#nestedatt--hibernations))
+- `kubernetes_version` (String, Deprecated) Kubernetes version.
+Must only contain major and minor version (e.g. 1.22)
+- `kubernetes_version_min` (String) The minimum Kubernetes version.
+				This field will be used to set the kubernetes version on creation/update of the cluster.
+				SKE automatically updates the cluster Kubernetes version if you have set "maintenance.enable_kubernetes_version_updates" to true or if there is a mandatory update, as described in "Updates for Kubernetes versions and Operating System versions in SKE"(https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html), so to get the current kubernetes version being used for your cluster, use the read-only "kubernetes_version_used" field.
+				If unset, the latest supported Kubernetes version will be used.
 - `maintenance` (Attributes) A single maintenance block as defined below. (see [below for nested schema](#nestedatt--maintenance))

 ### Read-Only

 - `id` (String) Terraform's internal resource ID.
 It is structured as "`project_id`,`name`".
 - `kube_config` (String, Sensitive, Deprecated) Static token kubeconfig used for connecting to the cluster.
 This field will be empty for clusters with Kubernetes v1.27+, or if you have obtained the kubeconfig or performed credentials rotation using the new process, either through the Portal or the SKE API.
 Use the stackit_ske_kubeconfig resource instead.
 For more information, see How to rotate SKE credentials (https://docs.stackit.cloud/stackit/en/how-to-rotate-ske-credentials-200016334.html).
 - `kubernetes_version_used` (String) Full Kubernetes version used.
-For example, if 1.22 was selected, this value may result to 1.22.15
+For example, if 1.22 was set in `kubernetes_version_min`, this value may result to 1.22.15.
+SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in `Updates for Kubernetes versions and Operating System versions in SKE`(https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html)

 <a id="nestedatt--node_pools"></a>
 ### Nested Schema for `node_pools`